saranshbansal/learn-aws/NOTES_SERVERLESS.md

 - AWS Lambda stores code in `Amazon S3` and encrypts it at rest.
 - Lambda scales concurrently executing functions up to your default limit (`1000`).
 - Lambda functions are serverless and independent, `1 event = 1 function`.
+- You can't create a VPC endpoint for AWS Lambda.
+You can, however, connect a Lambda function to a VPC.

 ## Use cases of Lambda Functions